-The UAE isn't one market — it's seven.
+The UAE isn’t one market — it’s seven.
 Each emirate has its own court system, business culture, and economic profile.
-When you're trying to recover money from a company in the Emirates, understanding these differences isn't academic.
-It directly affects your strategy, timeline, and chances of success.
+Understanding these differences directly affects your strategy, timeline, and chances of success.

 Debt Collection in the Seven Emirates: Courts, Culture, and Coverage